ldutoit/2020-spring-school-GBS/sessions/popgen.md

 ### Extra activities

+• You could play a bit with the parameters of `plotQ()` at [http://www.royfrancis.com/pophelper/reference/readQ.html](http://www.royfrancis.com/pophelper/reference/readQ.html) to make a prettier figure.

 • You could spend a bit of time going through and making sure you understand the set of steps we did in those few exercises.

 • You could try running this set of analyses on a *de novo* dataset.
 You can use the one you generated yourself or the `-M 2` dataset that is in `/nesi/project/nesi02659/obss_2020/resources/day3/output_denovo_M2`.